pycage/shellfish/doc/tutorial/levels.md

 Shellfish's declarative nature.
 This is quite a high-level abstraction of code programming, compared to procedural code.

-Shellfish itself is structured into three *levels of abstraction* with an API for each level.
+Shellfish itself is structured into multiple *levels of abstraction*.

 ### low